pogyomo/submode.nvim/README.md

 })
 ```

-The submode is on normal mode, and you can enter this submode by pressing `<C-w>` when in normal mode.
-Once you enter this submode, you can use `hjkl` to move around windows, and finally you can exit from this submode by pressing `q` or `escape`.

-Sometimes you may want to add a mappings to exist submode to extend the behavior of the submode.
+Next, sometimes you may want to add a mappings to exist submode to extend the behavior of the submode.
 Is it possible in this plugin?
 The answer is yes.

 For example, you have a submode defined as follow.

 ```lua
 local submode = require("submode")